Updated: 1 April 2021

 Right of access

-You have the right of access to your personal information.
-If you wish to receive a copy of the personal information we hold on you, you may make a data subject access request about yourself.
+You have the right of access to your personal details.
+If you wish to receive a copy of the personal data we hold on you, you may make a data subject access request about yourself.

 You can receive the personal data concerning yourself which you have previously provided in a ‘commonly used and machine readable format’ and you have the right to transmit that data to another controller.
 Unless agreed otherwise with you, your personal data will be provided in an electronic format.

-Right to request that your personal information be rectified
+Right to request that your personal identifiable information be rectified

-If your personal information is inaccurate or incomplete, you can request that it is corrected.
+If your personal details are inaccurate or incomplete, you can request that it is corrected.
 As part of our normal practice we will check with you that the data held is accurate.

 Right to request erasure